codacy-acme/engine-helper/README.md

 # engine-helper

-An helper to enable, disable or chose configuration files for Codacy engines
+An helper to enable, disable or chose to use or not configuration files for Codacy engines

 ## Usage